Voidious/swe-basic-bench/README.md

 ## How to Run a Task

 The official method for running benchmark tasks is to use the `runner.py` script.
 This ensures that the process is standardized and that results are captured in a uniform way.

+**Important:** Do not modify the `runner.py` script.
+The benchmark is designed to be run with the provided runner to ensure standardized evaluation.

 The workflow is designed for a coding agent and is broken into four distinct steps: